UnderNightInBirth/FLS-Flora/README.md

 <br>Under Night In-Birth II **FLS Flora** ("False Flora") is a modpack, made by a few curious minds.

-From those behind [the only based UNIB resource out there](https://github.com/Fatih120/undernightinbirth), these mods are a humble culmination of sweeping changes to give the game a new coat of paint, while encouraging other visionaries to crack things open and make their own mods for the world of the Hollow Night.
+From those behind [the comfiest UNIB resource out there](https://github.com/Fatih120/undernightinbirth), we've added sweeping changes to give the game a new coat of paint, while encouraging other visionaries to crack things open and make their own mods for the world of the Hollow Night.

 <img src="https://github.com/user-attachments/assets/910eea11-de55-41d4-9f73-1ca1abc3cb00">

 </div>

 :warning: This repo is in an ALPHA STATE.
 Some functions are release-ready, some things are not.
 Character progress is here and there depending on who you ask.
-That said, you can still launch the game and enjoy without worrying about crashes or Network, but there will be bugs.
+That said, you can still launch the game and enjoy, even on Network, but there will be bugs and potentially crashes for the WIP characters.

 <br>